Nenets Herding Laika: Appearance

 Nenets Herding Laika are small to medium-sized dogs with thick double coats that are either solid or bicolored, coming in grey, tan, red, black or white.
 They come in two coat lengths, a long-haired coat called "erre" and a short-haired coat called "yando," and they should retain a well developed coat through the summer.
 Regardless of coat length, the guard hairs should be straight, stiff and long, with a lush, soft undercoat.

 Nenets Herding Laika are muscular dogs with a moderate wedge-shaped heads, small, prick ears and a tail that curves over the back or is kept down depending on mood.
 Nenets Herding Laika should display sexual dimorphism, with males standing 44-50 cm tall and females standing 40-45 cm.

 Behavior

 Nenets Herding Laika should be functional and resilient in a wide range of conditions with minimal care.
-They are confident, energetic dogs who learn quickly and strive to please their humans.
+They are described as confident, energetic dogs that learn quickly.
 They are neither shy nor aggressive with humans.